-Hollywood Silencer: Available weapon mod, that can be attached to almost everything.
+Hollywood Silencer: Available weapon mod, that can be attached to the assault rifle and sniper rifle.
 It doesn't change the weapon's appearance though.

 Hopeless Boss Fight: Everything between escaping Ton hotel after betraying UNATCO and meeting Gunther and his group at Battery Park.
 The moment you die you will be imprisoned for plot advancement.
 And you can't avoid death because Gunther is immortal.